evil-mad/politicians-to-poop/README.md

 What about FireFox, Safari, Opera?
 =============

 Sorry, not yet.
 Pull requests and/or pointers to versions for those browsers will be happily accepted.
+Or maybe we'll get around to it.